kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4016-in-place-updates-support/README.md

 Note that resize operations will NOT change the pod's quality of service (QoS) class.

+Note that in the initial Beta version of in-place updates, [memory limit downscaling is forbidden] for pods with `resizePolicy: PreferNoRestart`.
+This means that when VPA will attempt to apply the patch, it will fail and VPA will need to fallback to a regular eviction (see below).

 [In-place update of pod resources KEP]: https://github.com/kubernetes/enhancements/issues/1287
 [`/resize` subresource]:https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/1287-in-place-update-pod-resources#api-changes
 [`ResizePolicy`]: https://github.com/kubernetes/api/blob/4dccc5e86b957cea946a63c4f052ee7dec3946ce/core/v1/types.go#L2636
+[memory limit downscaling is forbidden]: https://github.com/kubernetes/enhancements/pull/5089

 ## Design Details